Skip to content

 Step Two in Treating Keratoconus

-The second step coincides with the moderate keratoconus stage.
-Here, corneal distortion is more pronounced and the cone shape becomes clinically obvious.
-As a result, the glasses prescribed in stage one no longer give satisfactory vision.
-Rigid gas-permeable (RGP) contact lenses become the most effective option for clearer, higher-quality sight.
-Here is what these lenses are and how they work.
+The second step coincides with moderate keratoconus.
+Corneal distortion is more pronounced now, and the cone shape becomes clinically obvious.
+The glasses prescribed in stage one stop giving satisfactory vision.
+Rigid gas-permeable (RGP) contact lenses become the most effective option for clearer, higher-quality sight — so it is worth understanding what these lenses are and how they work.

-Rigid gas-permeable (RGP) lenses: also known as gas-permeable contact lenses, these are firm contact lenses made from silicone-containing materials that allow oxygen to pass through to the eye.
+Rigid gas-permeable (RGP) lenses: also known as gas-permeable contact lenses, these are firm lenses made from silicone-containing materials that let oxygen pass through to the eye.
 They are not as widely used as soft lenses, but in keratoconus they offer significant advantages.

-RGP lenses cover the irregular cornea with a smooth, rigid front surface that neutralises about 90% of the corneal distortion.
-Their refractive power can also correct any associated myopia, hyperopia or astigmatism, producing better contrast, much less glare and ghosting, and clearer vision overall.
+An RGP lens covers the irregular cornea with a smooth, rigid front surface that neutralises about 90% of the corneal distortion.
+Its refractive power can also correct any associated myopia, hyperopia or astigmatism.
+The result is better contrast, much less glare and ghosting, and clearer vision overall.

 Step Three in Treating Keratoconus

-Step three is used when the disease has progressed further.
-Visual distortion is more marked at this stage, and the solution remains rigid gas-permeable lenses — as in moderate disease — but with bigger changes to lens design.
-Lenses are typically larger in diameter and have a steeper inner curvature to maintain a proper fit on the more deformed cornea.
+Step three comes into play when the disease has progressed further and visual distortion is more marked.
+The solution is still rigid gas-permeable lenses, as in moderate disease, but with bigger changes to lens design: typically a larger diameter and a steeper inner curvature, so the lens keeps a proper fit on the more deformed cornea.

 Step Four — The Final Stage in Keratoconus Treatment

 The fourth and final step is corneal transplantation.
-This is reserved for severe keratoconus, where corneal distortion is marked, scarring is significant, and the cornea is severely thinned.
-At this point a comfortable rigid contact lens fit becomes very difficult, and the patient should be evaluated to determine whether a corneal transplant is appropriate.
+It is reserved for severe keratoconus — marked corneal distortion, significant scarring, and a severely thinned cornea.
+At that point a comfortable rigid contact lens fit becomes very difficult, and the patient should be evaluated to determine whether a corneal transplant is appropriate.

-This stage is critical, and it is essential to choose a corneal surgeon with deep experience, full knowledge of modern transplant techniques, and a strong track record of successful outcomes.
+This stage is critical.
+Choose a corneal surgeon with deep experience, full command of modern transplant techniques, and a strong track record of successful outcomes.

 The Best Doctor for Keratoconus Treatment in Egypt